ImmuseLC-Plasma (Lactococcus lactis strain Plasma)

 1

-Kato 2025 — LC-Plasma Meta-Analysis (Individual Participant Data)
+LC-Plasma Evidence Synthesis (Individual Participant Data)

-Individual participant data meta-analysis (Kato et al 2025, Frontiers in Immunology, doi:10.3389/fimmu.2025.1696989).
+Individual participant data pooled analysis (Frontiers in Immunology, doi:10.3389/fimmu.2025.1696989).

 Significant LC-Plasma effects on pDC activity (CD86 and HLA-DR expression on pDCs in peripheral blood).
 Reduced cumulative number of days with common cold-like symptoms (sore throat, runny nose, cough, feverishness).
 Authors concluded oral LC-Plasma activates pDCs and mitigates common cold-like symptoms in healthy adults — strongest pooled evidence for the immune mechanism translating to clinical outcomes.